valesalmon/Labnotebook_Salmon/_posts/2024-06-15-PocID_TPC_Transects.md

 #### Gel Results

-Bands of are present for the majority of samples but faint
+Bands of are present for the majority of samples but faint.

+Will proceed with For primer sequencing for all samples with no dilution following sample cleanup.